seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 What said Popilius Lena?

 **CASSIUS**
-He wish’d to-day our enterprise might thrive.
+He wish'd to-day our enterprise might thrive.
 I fear our purpose is discovered.

 **BRUTUS**